TanishqM1/seemaboutique/README.md

 Seema Boutique is a premier fashion destination offering high-quality, handcrafted apparel.
 The website provides an elegant interface for customers to explore the boutique’s offerings and reach out for inquiries.

 🔗 **Live Preview:** [Seema Boutique Website](https://tanishqm1.github.io/seemaboutique/)
 > **Note:** This link is only for preview purposes and may not have full backend functionality.
+> (i.e refreshing pages may return an error, and only the navigation bar can be used to access different pages).

 ## 🚀 Technologies Used
 - **Frontend:** React, Styled Components